 For additional information for students who may fall under one, or more, of these special populations, follow the links for further resources.
 Contact your admissions representative if you have any questions on these populations.

 - Dual Enrollment: Current high school students in the greater Kalamazoo area may apply to dual enroll at WMU.
-Dual enrollment advising is available through the Office of Pre-College Programming.

 - Early/Middle College: High school students who attend an early/middle college are invited to apply and enroll at WMU.
 Early/middle college graduates are considered beginners with advanced standing and should apply as a first-year student.
 They will be able to indicate enrollment in an early/middle college as part of the application.